mtiller/ModelicaBook/text/source/components/packages/importing.rst

 element in the name of what is being imported (*e.g.,* ``Temperature``).

+.. todo:: is the word follow the correct word here?

 In some cases, we want the alias that is introduced to be different from the last element of the imported name.
 In this case, we can explicitly follow an alternative name for the alias, *e.g.,*